ashiq24/CoDA-NO/README.md

 We will report the inference and training time of the proposed model along with the baselines in the revised manuscript.

+## Reminder 2
+We sincerely appreciate your insightful review and the valuable suggestions you provided.
+We made a significant effort to address each of your questions, including clarification on experiment design, justification for the proposed model, and self-supervised learning objective.
+We respectfully ask that if you feel more positively about our paper; if so to please consider updating your score.
+If not, please let us know what can be further improved; we are happy to continue the discussion any time until the end of the discussion period, April 4th; thanks!

 [1] Kovachki, Nikola, et al. "Neural operator: Learning maps between function spaces with applications to PDEs."